devlinjunker/template.hapi.rest/README.md

     - [ ] Authentication?
  - [ ] (-) Request Details Model attached to handler parameters
  - [ ] (-) Compression of responses
+ - [ ] (-) Run only affected tests on file save
+ - [ ] (-) Githooks for generating reports/linting
+    - Run `doc` command before commit on develop branch
+    - Check if spec files exist (except where special comment in file header)
+    - Check if READMEs exist at each directory level?
+ - [ ] (-) Automatic Semantic Versioning (Based on PRs?) https://github.com/intuit/auto
  - [ ] (-) production vs dev
       - webpack/build
       - pm2 for production